This post may contain affiliate links. Read my full disclosure here

 While not necessarily saving money, I’m going to talk about making money today.
-Selling old, used (or unused) household items is a great way to make money.
+Selling old, used (or unused) household items is a great way to make money, with these tips you can turn it into a successful side hustle!

 During the summer and warmer months, it’s as easy as setting up a yard sale and advertising it with signs and a few public posts on online forums.